 The Mackinaw watershed begins in Ford County and flows west into the Illinois River.
 Most of the river is in McLean, Tazewell, and Woodford Counties.
 It is approximately 744,000 acres or 1,136 square miles.
-It is home to many native plants, such as yellow lady’s slippers and showy orchis wildflowers, and is the only location in central Illinois that is home to the heart-leaf plantain.
+It is home to many native plants, such as yellow lady’s slippers, showy orchid and virginia bluebells, and is the only location in central Illinois that is home to the heart-leaf plantain.

-The Mackinaw is also home to many animals such as warblers, Great Blue Heron, wild turkey, beavers, deer, raccoon, mussels, river otters, crayfish, and 66 species of fish.
+The Mackinaw is also home to a variety of fauna such as warblers, Great Blue Heron, wild turkey, beavers, deer, raccoon, mussels, river otters, crayfish, and 66 species of fish.
 There are also three endangered species present at this watershed: the Illinois chorus frog, the western hognose snake, and the Illinois mud turtle.

-In 1994, the Nature Conservatory began plans to developing a watershed management plan spurred by input from watershed residents and scientific research.
-Today the watershed currently faces problems related with altered hydrology, increased sedimentation, and an increase in nutrients and fecal bacteria.
+In 1994, the Nature Conservatory began plans to develop a watershed management plan spurred by input from watershed residents and scientific research.
+Today the watershed currently faces problems related to altered hydrology, increased sedimentation, and an increase in nutrients and fecal bacteria.

 Future watershed plans include:

 1) Reducing water volume and velocity of extreme flooding events